 Francis was the Executive Secretary of the Oklahoma District Tennis Association for 32 years and was the Missouri Valley President from 1973-1974.
 As a player, Baxter served as captain of a United States International team from 1993-2001, leading the 60-and-over men to the Von Cramm Cup title seven consecutive years from 1993-1999 and taking the 50-and-over men to the Fred Perry Cup Crown in 2000 and 2001.
 In 1999 he was the first Chair of the newly established Oklahoma Tennis Hall of Fame and is one of five original inductees.
 Baxter was inducted into the University of Central Oklahoma Athletic Hall of Fame in 1991 and the Missouri Valley Tennis Hall of Fame in 2009.
 Because of his success at Harding High School, Coach Baxter was inducted into the Oklahoma High School Tennis Hall of Fame in 2016.
 In 2017, Baxter was inducted into the prestigious Intercollegiate Tennis Association Hall of Fame in the same class as James Blake and Nick Bolletieri.

-The Baxter statue is being funded with private donations through the Oklahoma Tennis Foundation and the Edmond Visual Arts Commission.
+The Baxter statue was funded with private donations through the Oklahoma Tennis Foundation and the Edmond Visual Arts Commission.

 - Official Academic Transcript

-- Recommendation from the applicant’s personal coach or teacher/counselor who knows the applicant well
+- Recommendation from Teacher/Counselor who knows applicant well

-- Copies of expense receipts will be required before the scholarship is awarded.
+- Copies of expense receipts will be required before the scholarship funds are reimbursed.

-- A well-written statement including your goals in tennis and what the OKTF Mission Statement means to you.
+- A well-written paragraph including your goals in tennis and what the OKTF Mission Statement means to you.